 There are a few exceptions, for residents whose properties are not covered by a Bushfire Management Overlay.
 For fire-impacted properties, this applies to some areas of Sarsfield and a few other locations.

 For rebuilding of sheds and outbuildings, whether you need a planning permit will depend on factors such as shed size and distance from property boundaries, houses and waterways.

 Planning permit assistance from the Rebuild Support Service

-The Rebuild Support Service (RSS) is a free service delivered by Council that allows us to start working with you on your rebuild plans.
+The Rebuild Support Service (RSS) is a free service delivered by us that allows us to start working with you on your rebuild plans.
 The RSS is not part of the business-as-usual Land Use Planning department and it's aim is to work closely with residents to provide planning advice and support that is specific to your property and needs.

 With any new request the first thing we do is consider the request and advise whether your proposed house and/or shed will require a planning permit.
 If you do require a permit we have qualified Land Use Planners who can prepare and lodge a planning permit application for you.